rahmanmajeed/API-Gateway/README.md

-# Simple API Gateway using Express.js
+# Simple API Gateway using NODE with Express

 ### Request re-routing and authenticate.